Public health threats

 It also covers operational aspects such as providing rapid scientific advice for products under development and fast-track approval of medicines such as vaccines and antivirals to prevent or treat a disease caused by an emerging virus.

-Planning for, responding to and communicating on serious health threats is a priority in the EU Medicines Agencies Network Strategy to 2020 and complements ongoing European Commission initiatives in this area.
+Planning for, responding to and communicating on serious health threats is a priority in the European medicines agencies network strategy and complements ongoing European Commission initiatives in this area.

 EMA can bring together and support groups of European experts with specialised knowledge in areas such as antimicrobial resistance, biological and chemical agents used maliciously, infectious diseases, vaccines and clinical trial design to contribute to a global response to public health threats.